-This article was last updated Jun 25, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jun 25, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 More than 8 in 10 American credit cardholders would support some version of a credit card interest rate cap similar to the one recently proposed by Sen. Bernie Sanders and Rep. Alexandria Ocasio-Cortez, according to a new report from CompareCards.com.
 However, the report showed major cracks in support for a cap when cardholders were asked about what could happen if a cap took effect.